scharlau/temperature_conversion_p/README.md

         @app.route('/')
         def index():
             return render_template("index.html")

-We'll use html templates for the views to make it easier to write those than if we did the views in the temp_c.py file.
+We'll use an html template for the view in the browser to make it easier to write than if we did the view as a method that outout html in the temp_c.py file.

 Create a folder 'templates' in the main folder.
 Inside 'templates' create a file called 'index.html' and put this into that file:

         <!DOCTYPE html>
             <html>